rx007/elasticsearch-demo/README.md

 <p align=center>

-The purpose of this demo is to show how to feed data into Elasticsearch from Nginx logs and Twitter for data analytics and then archive them to S3.
+The purpose of this demo is to show how to feed data into Elasticsearch from Nginx logs and a desired Twitter hashtag for data analytics and then archive them to S3.
 This demo will run NextCloud, Fluentd, Elastisearch, Kibana, and the Scality S3 Server in a microservices architecture.

 ### Prerequisites